 - Distance: the parish may be far away.
 This means you'll have to reimburse to the researcher also the time necessary to go there.

 - Copies: in most small parishes there is no photocopier, or books may be so delicate that no photocopy can be made.
 This means photos must be taken, two of each document to be sure.
-Digital photos of records are cheaper but quality is not high.
-Every generation there may be 20-30 pictures to take.
-This will also add to the expenses
+Digital photos of records are easy, every generation there may be 20-30 pictures to take.
+This will also add to the time and therefore expenses.

 - Unavailabily: as soon as an act of birth is found, it is possible to find there that the father was from another place.
 This will mean all the trouble was taken just to discover that the whole process of contacting a parish church must be started again.